MoBakour/potatodb/README.md

 await Users.updateOne({ name: "Alxa" }, { age: 0, isHuman: true });
 ```

-Updating nested properties can be done by accessing these nested fields thorugh a string path in the update object.
+Updating nested properties can be done by accessing these nested fields through a string path in the update object.
 Key names should be separated with dots.

 The following example access the `height` nested property and updates it's value: